ethereum/ethereum-org-website/README.md

 Keeping in mind the above core principles, there are many ways you can get involved in improving the website!

-- Check out the issues page and see if there are any you can help with!
+- Check out our [open issues](https://github.com/ethereum/ethereum-org-website/issues) and see if there are any you can help with!
-- Submit links to add to specific sections that are incomplete, by submitting a pull-request
+- Submit links to add to specific sections that are incomplete, by submitting a pull request
-- Identify out-of-date information on ethereum.org (or linked to from ethereum.org) and submit a pull-request
+- Identify out-of-date information on ethereum.org (or linked to from ethereum.org) and submit a pull request
 - Submit new designs for the front-page HERO image - find the specs [here](https://github.com/ethereum/ethereum-org-website/blob/master/ethereum.org-hero-image-specs.pdf) and contact us at website@ethereum.org
-- Suggest ideas for new subpages, new content, or other ways to improve ethereum.org by opening an issue.
+- Suggest ideas for new subpages, new content, or other ways to improve ethereum.org by [opening an issue](https://github.com/ethereum/ethereum-org-website/issues/new).

+Learn how to submit a pull request in the [Development Lifecycle](#development-lifecycle) section.

 ## Notes on individual sub-pages: